AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/Integrating_C_functions.md

     return JS_TRUE;
 }
 ```
-After writing this code, build the DLL file or shared library, and store it in the appropriate Configuration/External Libraries directory (see ["Integrating C functions" on page 591](../C-Level_Extensibility/Integrating_C_functions.md)).
-Then create a JSFL file with the following code, and store it in the Configuration/Commands directory (see ["Saving JSFL files" on page 2](../Introduction/Working_with_the_JavaScript_API.md)).
+After writing this code, build the DLL file or shared library, and store it in the appropriate Configuration/External Libraries directory (see ["Integrating C functions"](Integrating-C-functions)).
+Then create a JSFL file with the following code, and store it in the Configuration/Commands directory (see ["Saving JSFL files"](../Introduction/Working_with_the_JavaScript_API.md)).

 ```javascript
 // JSFL file to run C function defined above.